-- GW and photons provide complementary information - Multimessenger observations extremely promising - Multimessenger approach is key to study the most extreme objects in the Universe - Natural laboratories to probe fundamental physics - Transients (e.g. GRBs) - Also, other sources (e.g. neutron stars) - First GW events provided first tests for EM follow-up campaign - Great synergy and coverage - No expected EM emission from BBHs, but new interesting models arising - Future - Not just BBH: what about BNS/NSBH? - Virgo contribution important to improve localization & parameter estimation
+- GW and photons provide complementary information

+- Multimessenger observations extremely promising

+- Multimessenger approach is key to study the most extreme objects in the Universe

+- Natural laboratories to probe fundamental physics

+- Transients (e.g. GRBs)

+- Also, other sources (e.g. neutron stars)

+- First GW events provided first tests for EM follow-up campaign

+- Great synergy and coverage

+- No expected EM emission from BBHs, but new interesting models arising

+- Gamma-ray telescopes are important

+- Emission from GRBs and other HE sources

+- Large FoV

+- Present & Future

+- Not just BBH: what about BNS/NSBH?

+- Advanced LIGO O2 ongoing

+- Advanced Virgo in commissioning